hande-qmc/hande/documentation/manual/tutorials/fciqmc.rst

 The output file, :download:`hubbard_sym.out <calcs/fciqmc/hubbard_sym.out>`, contains
 a symmetry table which informs us that the wavevector :math:`(0,0)` corresponds to the index 1; this value should be specified in subsequent calculations.
-.. [review] - AJWT: The output has the line "    1      (0,0)  " indicating index 1, but
-.. [review] - AJWT: the example below uses "    sym = 0,   ".

 It is useful to know the size of the FCI Hilbert space.
 Whilst the full space can be determined from simple combinatorics, the size of the subspace containing only